videosdk-live/videosdk-docs/docs/realtime-communication/tutorials/beginner-tutorial-js.md

 ### Participants

-Participants are the client applications that are connected to a Meeting and shares audio and video media with one another.
+Participants are the client applications that are connected to a Meeting and shares video & audio media with one another.

 ### Local Participant